Raffael1998/Note_Taking_App/README.md

 python -m note_app.main query --voice
 ```

-As with recording, add `--language fr` to recognise French speech.
+As with recording, add `--language en` to recognise English speech.

 Notes are stored in `notes.txt` in the project directory.